-- FFP contains physiologic quantities of all coagulation factors, including Factors V and VIII. - All FFP is irradiated for infants less than 4 months or until discharge, whichever occurs later. - The volume of transfusion should equal 10 15 mL/kg. - FFP can be used for 6 hours after preparation.
+- FFP contains physiologic quantities of all coagulation factors, including Factors V and VIII. - All FFP is irradiated for infants less than 4 months or until discharge, whichever occurs later. - The volume of transfusion should equal 10 15 mL/kg. - The recommended administration time for FFP transfusion is over 1 hour. - FFP can be used for 6 hours after preparation.
 Once delivered to the unit, FFP must be transfused within 4 hours.